 - 5 hours of dissertation or course work = full time for post-comps students (that is, after passing Comps III).

 - Pre-comps—5 credit hours or at least 1 hour of doctoral dissertation.

 - Post-comps—5 credit hours.

-More information is available in the General Guidelines for Dissertation Credits.
+More information is available in the General Guidelines for signing up for classes and Dissertation Credits.

 Please contact Jeanne Nijhowne with any questions or problems regarding these and other graduation requirements.